-Yellow water lily: Known to be present in one South Canterbury stream at low densities over 4.5 kilometres.
-Controlled with herbicide in 2019 but plants still present.
-Attempted control using hessian weed matting, however unsuccessful due to the impact of flooding post application.
-Investigations continuing into control and surveillance.
+Yellow water lily: Known to be present in one South Canterbury stream at low densities over 4.5 kilometres across 6 properties.
+Contractors were engaged and controlled Yellow water lily in the known area of waterway with herbicide in 2019-20.